telepresenceio/telepresence/howtos/preview-urls.md

 ## Creating a Preview URL

 1. List the services that you can intercept with `telepresence list` and make sure the one you want is listed.

     If it isn't:

-* Only Deployments with labels matching a Service are listed.
+    * Only Deployments, ReplicaSets, or StatefulSets are supported, and each of those requires a label matching a Service

-* If the service is in a different namespace specify the name space with the `--namespace` flag.
+    * If the service is in a different namespace, specify it with the `--namespace` flag

 2. Login to Ambassador Cloud where you can manage and share preview URLs:
 `telepresence login`